stuWolf/T2A2_API_Training_planer/readme.md

 ## R8: Describe your projects models in terms of the relationships they have with each other

-The database consists of 4 tables: users in model User, workouts, implemented in model Workout, exercises implemented in model Exercise and workout_exercises  model Workout_Exercise as a mapping table between workouts and exercises.
+The database of this API nsists of 5 Models which are:
+ - User model
+ - Pregres reccord model
+ - Workout model
+ - Exercise model
+ - Workout_exercises  model Workout_Exercise
+ The user model will include attributes such as user name, email, password, Administrator and mobile number.

+ It will be associated with:

+1. Workout Model: It includes the following attributes: Workout name, rest time, Rounds completed, body region, level, progres (time or number of rounds completed).
+The workout models will belong to the user model.

+2. Progress Record Model: It will include the attributes name, weight, body measurements, date created and test score of a reference workout.
+The progress tracker model will belong to the user model.

+Exercise Model: The exercise model will include the attributes such as name, description, Interval time, repetitions, video demonstration (or picture), difficulty level, and body region.
+The exercise model will be associated with the workout model.

-They can have the following relationships:
+The Workout Exercises model acts as a map to assign exercises to workouts. have the following relationships:
 -A user can have many workouts; This is a one to many relationship -A workout consists of many exercises and an exercise can be in many workouts; This is a  many to many relationship and will be resolved in the table workout_exercises.

 ## R9: Discuss the database relations to be implemented in your application
+The API uses the following database relations:

+- User and workouts:
+A user can have many workouts dependent on body region and difficulty level; This is a one to many relationship.
+Therefore Workouts will have the foreign key "user_id"
+- User and progres records:
+ This relation will be a one-to-many relation, as each user can have multiple progress records over time, but each progress record will belong to only one user.
+Therefore progres records will have the foreign key "user_id"
+- Workout and exercises:
--A user can have many workouts; This is a one to many relationship.
-Therefore Workouts will have the foreign key "user_id" -A workout consists of many exercises and an exercise can be in many workouts; They are oin a many to many relationship and will be resolved in the table workout_exercises.
+A workout consists of many exercises and an exercise can be in many workouts; They are in a many to many relationship and will be resolved in the table workout_exercises.
-Workout_Exercises will have two foreign keys "workout_id" and "exercise_id"
+Workout_Exercises will therefore have two foreign keys "workout_id" and "exercise_id"

 Future expanshions:
 implement training plan: User has one to many relationship with training plan, training plan has one to many relationship with workout
-Autogenerate training plan based on user information like training goal, fitness level, health history and progress.
+Autogenerate training plan consistant of different workouts, based on user information like training goal, fitness level, health history and progress.
 This could also require to determine the fittness level with a fittness test.
 Also the progress could be monitored by repeating the fittness test every period of time.

 ## R10: Describe the way tasks are allocated and tracked in your project
 ### [Project Management](https://trello.com/b/2e4HymYf/hit-fit-app)